Courses

 1101.
 Unix and Systems Administration.
 Fundamentals of the Unix operating system and topics relevant to managing a Unix network.

 1410.
 Introduction to Computer Science.
 Introduction to the design of programs and algorithms and the fundamental ideas and concepts of computer science, with emphasis on the development of problem solving strategies and good programming style using functional languages.
 Lists, structures, contracts, unit tests.
-Fall.
+It is offered Fall and Spring.

 2102.
 Other Programming Languages.
 May be repeated.
 Covers programming languages such as Perl, C, C++, Ruby, Python, etc. Prerequisite: MCS 1410.